 The city of Basel is about as far north as you can get and still be in Switzerland.
 If you’re driving north and miss your exit, another two kilometers puts you in France.
 Basel, a town of just under 200,000, actually has sprawling suburbs in neighboring countries France and Germany.
 Even with the suburbs, it’s not a particularly large metropolis.
-Still, Basel offers a few truly unique experiences, one of which is the Penguin Parade at the Basel Zoo.
+Still, Basel offers a few truly unique experiences, one of which is the Basel Zoo penguin parade.

 In addition to the Penguin Parade, the Basel Zoo has your typical range of zoo animals.
 In particular, they have a nice series of marine exhibits with some unique specimens not found at most zoos.